niklaushirt/cp4waiops-deployer/README.md

 > ❗You can find a PDF version of this guide here: [PDF](./INSTALL_CP4WAIOPS.pdf).
 >

+> ℹ️ You can find a more detailed presentation about how the automation works here: [PDF](https://ibm.box.com/s/gx0tcubl9k4phvdsrffd7taragrmvz02).
+>

 Here is a quick video that walks you through the installation process
 ![K8s CNI](./doc/pics/JOB_INSTALL.gif)